haguettaz/rusty-snn/README.md

-# ⚡️piking Neural Network - A Rust Implementation 🦀
+# Spiking Neural Network - A Rust Implementation ⚡️🦀⚡️

 We consider (continuous-time) spiking neural networks and their use as robust memorizers of multichannel spike trains.
 We refer to [Aguettaz and Loeliger, 2024](https://arxiv.org/abs/2408.01166) for details.